Dilation and Curettage (D&C) Procedure in Plano, TX

 - Perforation of the uterus

-It is very important that you contact Associated Women’s Healthcare right away if you experience a fever, recurring cramps, worsening pain, heaving bleeding, or foul-smelling discharge after your D & C procedure.
+You must contact Associated Women’s Healthcare right away if you experience a fever, recurring cramps, worsening pain, heaving bleeding, or foul-smelling discharge after your D & C procedure.